Axiverse Lampposts: Review

 The power deposited by the axion in a laboratory experiment such as a haloscope cavity will scale with the axion parameters as~\cite{Sikivie:1983ip}

 where $\rho_a\propto\Omega_a$ is the dark matter energy density.
 Using \cref{eqn:axion-relic-abundance,eqn:gagg}, we find

-so that the leading dependence on $f_a$ cancels.
+so that the leading dependence on $f_a$ cancels up to the $\mathcal{O}(1)$ model-dependent coefficients.
 This illustrates a useful point: in the simplest single-axion picture, the direct-detection prospects at fixed mass are controlled mainly by the initial misalignment angle (or equivalently the axion energy density), rather than by the microscopic scale $f_a$ itself~\cite{Cyncynates:2021xzw,Cyncynates:2022wlq}.